torvalds/linux/Documentation/arch/arm/ixp4xx.rst

    The PrPMC1100 is based on the IXCP1100 and is meant to plug into and IXP2400/2800 system to act as the system controller.
 It simply contains a CPU and 16MB of flash on the board and needs to be plugged into a carrier board to function.
-Currently Linux only supports the Motorola PrPMC carrier board for this platform.
+Currently GNU/Linux only supports the Motorola PrPMC carrier board for this platform.

 5. TODO LIST